any2api/any2api-cli/README.md

 * Node.js >= 0.10
 * Ruby (for any2api-scanner-chef)

-* Docker (optional, if you want to run generated APIs in a container)
+* Optional: Docker (if you want to run generated APIs in a container)
+* Optional: Vagrant (if you want to run generated APIs in a dedicated VM)

 Install any2api-cli using npm: